Roderick Deane: Telecom Chief Executive

 In November 1992, following the privatisation of Telecom as New Zealand's largest listed company, Deane became Chief Executive of the new entity.
 Under his tenure, Telecom became the country’s top performing public company as measured by investors’ wealth creation, following restructurings involving significant lay-offs.
 He held this role until his retirement on 1 October 1999, when he became the non-executive Chairman of Telecom.
 In the "Top 200 Corporate Awards", Deane became CEO of the Year in 1994, CEO of the Decade in 1999 and later Chairman of the Year.

 Later corporate roles

 Deane also served as Chairman of ANZ National Bank from 1999 and for many years as a Director of the ANZ Banking Group in Melbourne.
 In 2001, Deane presided over the break-up of Fletcher Challenge, then New Zealand’s largest conglomerate.
 He then served as Chairman of Fletcher Building, then New Zealand's largest listed company, until 2010.
-Deane also served as a Director of Woolworths Ltd, and on the advisory board of Pacific Road Corporate Finance.
+Deane also served as a Director of Woolworths, and on the advisory board of Pacific Road Corporate Finance.

 From 2000, Deane chaired the Board of the National Museum of New Zealand, Te Papa Tongarewa, which encompasses what was previously the National Art Gallery.
 He formed the City Gallery Wellington Foundation and functioned for many years as its chairman.
 In 2006 Deane announced his resignation from these positions.